NAGAVENDRA/LASharekit/README.md

 Using facebook in iOS5:

-* You must create a facebook app in [their site](https://developers.facebook.com/apps)
+* You must create a facebook app in [their site](https://developers.facebook.com/apps).
 * Then add the `FacebookAppID` to the `info.plist` file.
-* Add the URLScheme too (it's like `fbYOUR_FACEBOOKAPPID`)
+* Add the URLScheme too (it's like `fbYOUR_FACEBOOKAPPID`).
-* Add the facebook methods in the AppDelegate (in the example you can see this)
+* Configure the AppDelegate to work with the FacebookSDK (in the example you can see this).

+Note: If you are not using ARC in your project, add `-fobjc-arc` as a compiler flag for the `REComposeViewController` classes.

 Usage
 ==========
-LASharekit can be used in iOS5 and iOS6.
-Work with ARC and non-ARC projects.

-Note: If you are not using ARC in your project, add `-fobjc-arc` as a compiler flag for the `REComposeViewController` classes.

 * Init with completion blocks (controller is the target to show the modals)